-Responsibilities regarding exclusions are delegated to the Exclusions Panel (this can be smaller than 3 governors).
+Responsibilities regarding exclusions are delegated to a panel of the Local Governing Body.
+(Note: this can be smaller than 3 governors for academies)

-The Exclusions Panel has a duty to consider parents' representations about a suspension or permanent exclusion.
+The panel of the Local Governing Body has a duty to consider parents' representations about a suspension or permanent exclusion.
 It has a duty to consider the reinstatement of a suspended or permanently excluded pupil (see sections 5 and 6) in certain circumstances.

-Within 14 days of receiving a request, the governing board will provide the secretary of state with information about any suspensions or exclusions within the last 12 months.
+Within 14 days of receiving a request, the governing body will provide the secretary of state with information about any suspensions or exclusions within the last 12 months.

-For any suspension of more than 5 school days, the governing board will arrange suitable full-time education for the pupil.
+For any suspension of more than 5 school days, the governing body will arrange suitable full-time education for the pupil.
 This provision will begin no later than the sixth day of the suspension.